sidorof/flask-restful-dbbase/docsrc/source/app-owner-v1.rst

 - A user table
 - An order table, that is apparently a request for a service.

-As before we initialize the app:
+As before, we initialize the app:

 .. include:: owner_app_v1_code_00.rst

 First, we create the User model.
-Of course, password would normally be encrypted, but note the use of a column class of `WriteOnlyColumn`.
-What this means is that when the returning results, the password would be automatically excluded, which can limit awkward mistakes, even when appropriately encrypted.
+Of course, `password` would normally be encrypted, but note the use of a column class of `WriteOnlyColumn`.
+This means that when returning results, the password would be automatically excluded, which can limit awkward mistakes, even when appropriately encrypted.

 .. include:: owner_app_v1_code_01.rst